mhekkel/libzeep/README.md

 for manipulating XML, one for handling JSON and one for building web applications.

-But then I decided it would be better to have the xml code in a separate library and so version 7 now comes without an XML library but uses mxml instead.
+But then I decided it would be better to have the xml code in a separate library and so version 7 now comes without an XML library but uses zeem instead.

 What remains is a web application library.
 This one makes it very easy to build a HTTP server that serves HTML but also speaks REST and SOAP.
 The current